Explanation of Rabbit Hunting

-“Rabbit hunt” is a feature both in live and online games where players request to see the remainder of the board runout after already folding.
+“Rabbit hunting” is a feature both in live and online games where players request to see the remainder of the board runout after already folding.

 It has zero impact on earnings for the hand but allows players to see if they would have hit their draw (or whichever other hand) by the river.

-How to Use Rabbit Hunt as Part of Your Poker Strategy
+How to Use Rabbit Hunting as Part of Your Poker Strategy

 The rabbit hunt is mostly a feature designed for recreational players, allowing them to satiate their curiosity.
 For example, perhaps they might feel pressured into folding their gutshot but really want the satisfaction of knowing whether folding was the “right” decision.